A post to help find the 5 main muscles (from my Base-Line Theory of Health and Movement) on your own body.

 The pelvic floor - a basket of muscles within the bones of the pelvis.

-Several small muscles spanning the pelvic canal.
+The pelvic floor consists of several small muscles spanning the pelvic canal.
 Left and right sides a mirror image.

 The pelvic floor - a crescent shape on the body's midline.

-Closely associated with the anus and genitals.
+These muscles are closely associated with the anus and genitals.

 Kegel exercises are the most well-known introduction to strengthening the pelvic floor muscles.
 Picture these muscles contracting in your mind, feel for them working.
 Find a connection.
 Keep working at it.
 It will become easier the more you practice.